RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

     - Bugs/Problems: Open an issue on GitHub: [https://github.com/kdoren/jambox-pi-gen/issues](https://github.com/kdoren/jambox-pi-gen/issues)
 + **Updating Jamulus or SonoBus**
     - Jamulus and SonoBus are installed as apt packages from repo.jambox-project.com, so can be easily updated.
-    - To update, double-click the "Update" desktop icon.
+    - To update, double-click the "Update Apps" desktop icon.
 + **Updating Jambox**
     - Updating other jambox scripts, etc., currently requires flashing a new image to a micro SD card.
     - Check GitHub for new releases: [https://github.com/kdoren/jambox-pi-gen/releases](https://github.com/kdoren/jambox-pi-gen/releases)
-    - It should be safe to run "sudo apt-get update && sudo apt-get upgrade" to update other packages.
-But probably unnecessary unless you have a specific reason.
+    - It's not recommended to run  "sudo apt update && sudo apt-get upgrade" to blanket update other packages.
+Probably safe but risks breaking something.
+Better to update only specific packages if you have a reason.
 + **Customizable Settings**
     - See file README.md on github: [https://github.com/kdoren/jambox-pi-gen](https://github.com/kdoren/jambox-pi-gen)
 + **Running a Jamulus Server**
-    - Jamulus server can run on Raspberry Pi, either on a separate box, or on the same Raspberry Pi that runs a Jamulus Client.
+    - Jamulus server can run on Raspberry Pi.
+It's best run on its own separate box.
+Running on the same Raspberry Pi that runs a Jamulus Client will increase jitter.
-    - Your internet connection needs to be able to handle the upstream bandwidth of sending streams to multiple clients.
+    - Your internet connection needs enough upstream bandwidth to send streams to multiple clients.
+DSL and Cable internet typically don't have very much.
-    - You router will likely require port forwarding to be set up.
+    - You router will likely require port forwarding set up.
     - Customizable Settings are described in file /home/pi/.config/Jamulus/jamulus-server.conf
+    - jamulus-server doesn't need the "jack" service, so stop it unless you're running a client:  "sudo systemctl stop jack"
     - To start:  "sudo systemctl start jamulus-server"
 + **Patch Changes**
     - Please see the topic "How do I change patches" on GitHub: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)
-+ **JackTrip"**
++ **JackTrip**
-    - There is another peer-to-peer jamming app called JackTrip which is also installed.
-It's untested and unsupported.
+    - There is another jamming app called JackTrip which is also installed.
+It's untested on jambox.
 You can report your experiences in the JackTrip discussion category on jambox-pi-gen GitHub.